alpeware/omega/README.md

 ;; (100 200)
 ```
-Returns a list of the first n elements of the list provided in the first argument.
+Returns a list of the first n elements of the list provided as the second argument.

 ```
 (drop 2 (list 100 200 300 400))

 ;; (300 400)
 ```
-Returns all but the first n elements of the list provided in the first argument.
+Returns all but the first n elements of the list provided as the second argument.

 ```
 (sort (list 300 100 200 500))